FTKhanFT/arch-installation/README.md

 ```

 ## Display Server:
+🖥️ Xorg is the display server we will use
 ```
 pacman -S xorg-server xorg-xinit xorg-xrandr xorg-xfontsel xorg-xkill
 ```

 # 9. Install Desktop Environment

+🗔 You need to select a desktop environment

+- For beginners coming from Windows I recommend KDE Plasma.
+- For a very resource friendy desktop I recommend Xfce
+- The instructions for KDE Plasma are tested by me because I use it.
+Others should work but you may need some extra packages for productive use

 ### LXDE:
 ```
 pacman -S lxde